 Location: Bir Madhkur, Jordan

 The Bir Madhkur Project is a multi-disciplinary, archaeological field project aimed at exploring the economic hinterland of ancient Petra, a cultural heritage treasure in southern Jordan, as well as documenting the rich cultural landscape for purposes of preservation and community development.
-In 2014, the project will focus on excavating the bath/caravanserai at the site.
-We will also continue the archaeological, landscape survey of the environs of Bir Madhkur with special attention paid to mapping the ancient agricultural features and documenting the course of the ancient Spice Route through the region.
+In 2015, the project will focus on excavating the cvilian settlment and the fort.
+We will also be documenting the course of the ancient Spice Route through the region.

 Overview of Site

 Bir Madhkur, located in the Wadi Araba in southern Jordan, is a Roman/Byzantine fort and settlement as well as a major caravan stop along the Arabian Spice Route that connected the ancient city of Petra, now one of the Seven Wonders of the World, with the Mediterranean port of Gaza.
 The site was occupied in the late Hellenistic (Nabataean), Roman, and Byzantine periods.
 The main features of the site include a Late Roman/Byzantine fort, a domestic settlement, a bath complex/caravanserai, and various ancillary structures.
 Sites in the vicinity of Bir Madhkur include additional caravan stations, farmhouses, and nomadic encampments.
 There is also extensive evidence of ancient agriculture in the region around the site.